wso2/docs-is/en/docs/learn/login-to-identity-server-using-another-identity-server-oauth2.md

 4. Setup the [playground sample](../../learn/deploying-the-sample-app/#deploying-the-playground2-webapp) in the first Identity Server instance.
-5. Edit the service provider in the first Identity Server and select the Federation Authentication for Authentication type in Local and Outbound Authentication Configuration.
-Then select the created identity provider from the dropdown menu in Federation Authentication.
+5. Edit the service provider in the first Identity Server and select the Federation Authentication as the **Authentication type** in the **Local and Outbound Authentication Configuration**.

+6. Now select the created identity provider from the dropdown menu in Federation Authentication.

     ![select-federation-authentication](../assets/img/using-wso2-identity-server/select-federation-authentication.png)

-6. Try the authorization code grant as described [here](../../learn/try-authorization-code-grant).
-You will be redirected to the 2nd Identity Server instead of the 1st Identity Server for authentication.
+7. Try the authorization code grant as described [here](../../learn/try-authorization-code-grant).
+You will be redirected to the second Identity Server instead of the first Identity Server for authentication.
     ![second-idp](../assets/img/using-wso2-identity-server/second-idp.png)